sauravraiguru/CICDLab/README.md

 ### Setup a Container Registry Service

 As a prerequisite we require a Continuous Delivery service on IBM Cloud, to create & run the pipeline
-Note: Please check and note the region of your Kubernetes cluster, as we need to create
+Note: Please check and note the region of your Kubernetes cluster, as we need to create.

 1. Lets go to [IBM Cloud Catalog](https://cloud.ibm.com/catalog) and search for ```Container Registry``` OR directly go to [Container Registry Service](https://cloud.ibm.com/kubernetes/catalog/registry)